 Camping trek Nepal

-Kangchenjunga is a very wild, rather unknown trek which explores remote valleys near the border of China and India (Sikkim) at the extreme east of Nepal.
+Camping trek Nepal is a very wild, rather unknown trek that explores remote valleys near the border of China and India (Sikkim) at the extreme east of Nepal.
 It leads you to the north and south base camp of Kangchenjunga.
 During this trek, you are sure to visit every uncrowded area and cross typical Tibetan villages which carry you a long time before at the begin of the previous century.
 This trek is rather difficult because of some tracks not very used, the weather which can be a little bit rainy or snowy in high areas, the cold when you are in altitude, and also everywhere, you are rather isolated and remote, so in case of rescue, it can be difficult ….

 About this unusual trek, I chose to do the complete routes, the north, and the south ones, beginning at Basantapur and finishing at Tapeljung after having gone up to Pangpema, the north Kangchenjunga BC and Oktang BC, at the foot of the huge south face of this giant.
 This 8586m peak is the second-highest one in Nepal after the Everest 8848m and the third one in the world after the K2 8611m (Pakistan).

-So in brief, trekking in Kangchenjunga area is not so easy as standard trek as Annapurna Tour, but you are sure to do something unusual and wild, far away from the crowded routes.
+So in brief, trekking in the Kangchenjunga area is not so easy as standard trek as Annapurna Tour, but you are sure to do something unusual and wild, far away from the crowded routes.

 Camping trek Nepal Kangchenjunga in Nepali means “five snow treasures” with reference to the five summits more than 8000m (south, central, north, Yalung, ….) which compose this huge barrier on the Sikkim border.